seclution/frappe_app_template/README.md

 1. **Clone this repo** or fork it for your own project and work in a local copy.
 2. **Adjust vendor versions** in `apps.json` if you need different tags for Frappe or Bench.
 Add further frameworks to `vendor-repos.txt`.
 3. **Add optional template repos** to `template-repos.txt` when you want to include additional instructions.
+Templates may also ship an `apps.json` that pins their vendor apps.
 4. **Optional sample data** for external integrations lives in `sample_data/`.
 5. **Commit and push to a fresh repository** once your lists are complete.